-- 1. An individual shall be allowed to review recorded BWC data about himself/herself and other data subjects in the recording, but access shall not be granted: - a.
-If the data was collected or created as part of an active investigation. - b.
-To portions of the data that the agency would otherwise be prohibited by law from disclosing to the person seeking access, such as portions that would reveal identities protected by Minn.
+•An individual shall be allowed to review recorded BWC data about themselves and other data subjects in the recording, but access shall not be granted:

+• If the data was collected or created as part of an active investigation.

+• Portions of the data that the agency would otherwise be prohibited by law from disclosing to the person seeking access, such as portions that would reveal identities protected by Minn.
 Stat.
+13.82, subd.17.

-13.82, subd.17. - 2.
-Unless the data is part of an active investigation, an individual data subject shall be provided with a copy of the recording upon request, but subject to the following guidelines on redaction: - a.
-Data on other individuals in the recording who do not consent to the release must be redacted. - b.
-Data that would identify undercover officers must be redacted. - c.
-Data on other officers who are not undercover, and who are on duty and engaged in the performance of official duties, may not be redacted.
+•Unless the data is part of an active investigation, an individual data subject shall be provided with a copy of the recording upon request but subject to the following guidelines on redaction:

-Access by peace officers and law enforcement employees.
+- Data on other individuals in the recording who do not consent to the release must be redacted. - Data that would identify undercover officers must be redacted.

+• Data on other officers who are not undercover, on duty, and engaged in official duties may not be redacted.

+ACCESS BY PEACE OFFICERS AND LAW ENFORCEMENT EMPLOYEES